You Can't Hurry Love: Phil Collins version

-Collins said that "The idea of doing 'Can't Hurry Love' was to see if Hugh Padgham and I could duplicate that Sixties sound.
+Collins said: "The idea of doing 'Can't Hurry Love' was to see if Hugh Padgham and I could duplicate that Sixties sound.
 It's very difficult today because most recording facilities are so much more sophisticated than they were back then.
 It's therefore hard to make the drums sound as rough as they did on the original.
-That's what we were going after, a remake, not an interpretation, but a remake.
+That's what we were going after, a remake, not an interpretation, but a remake."

-In 1983, the music video was released on the home video Phil Collins available on Video Home System (VHS) and LaserDisc (LD) which received a Grammy nomination for Best Video, Short Form.
-The video itself was also the first track featured on the first VHS compilation of Now: That's What I Call Music.
+In 1983, the music video was released on the home video Phil Collins, available on VHS and LaserDisc, which received a Grammy nomination for Best Video, Short Form at the 27th Annual Grammy Awards.
+The song itself was also the first track featured on the first release of the Now That's What I Call Music! compilation series.